The Ultimate Weight Loss Guide

 For the average healthy adult, the USDA recommends a minimum of 0.8 grams of protein per day for every kilogram of body weight.
 To figure this out in pounds, just divide your weight by 2.2 and then multiply your answer by 0.8.
 (For example, a 200lb person would divide 200 by 2.2 and get about 91.
 They'd then multiply 91 by 0.8 and get about 73.
 So, this example 200lb person would require a minimum of 73 grams of protein per day.)

-When putting together your weight loss diet, you should also keep in mind that the above protein recommendation is just a minimum.
+When putting together your weight loss diet, you should also keep in mind that the above protein recommendation is just a MINIMUM.
 It's also for the "average" adult.
 If you plan on exercising (which you should), you are no longer "average."
-For both of these reasons, I'd personally recommend consuming a bit more than this daily minimum amount.
-One half of your body weight (in pounds) is a good starting point (a 200lb person would consume 100 grams of protein per day).
+For both of these reasons, I'd personally recommend a daily MINIMUM protein intake of one half of your body weight in pounds (a 200lb person would consume 100 grams of protein per day).

 Here now are some of the best foods to get your protein from: